sayeekumar332/phinity_static_branch_predictor_test/README.md

-1. Describe a select RTL project and your role.
+**1. Describe a select RTL project and your role.**
 Answer :
 Project selected: a static_branch_predict RTL module for a RISC-V pipeline — a SystemVerilog predictor that decodes branch/jump opcodes, computes sign-extended immediates, and outputs predict_branch_taken_o and predict_branch_pc_o.
 The repo includes rtl/static_branch_predict.sv, a cocotb harness (harness/test_static_branch_predict.py), and containerized test/synth tooling (Makefile + Docker/GHCR).

 My role here: Senior RTL engineer / exercise author.
 I designed the module testplan and harness, injected controlled, multi-step bugs to create a realistic debugging exercise, wrote the abstract task spec for a junior engineer, supplied a clean solution branch with fixes and a step-by-step REASONING.md, and produced Docker/cocotb integration and an LLM challenge to validate reasoning and verification.

-2. Cloning a repository
+**2. Cloning a repository**
 Answer : An entirely new repository was created "https://github.com/sayeekumar332/phinity_static_branch_predictor_test/tree/main" in my personal github account

-3. Ablate it in some fashion that requires a multistep fix.
+**3. Ablate it in some fashion that requires a multistep fix.
 Essentially, you should break the code, introduce logical errors, etc. in order to require a multistep fix.
 This is an open-ended task.
 Feel free to be creative.
-Please describe the changes you made.
+Please describe the changes you made.**

 Answer :